Detecting Functional Communities in Complex Networks: Results

-The network of jazz bands is an undirected network with 198 nodes and $<d>=27.7$.
-The eigenvalue plot of this network shows three eigenvalues well separated from the bulk of the eigenvalue cloud which indicates three strong communities \cite{paper1}.
-The two strong communities in this network correspond to whites and blacks which shows racial segregation.
-The community of black musicians divides further into groups that performed in two major US cities, Chicago and New York \cite{gleiser2003}.
-Figure \ref{fig:jazz_bands}, shows the comparison of the spectral cohesion method and the modularity method for the jazz bands network.
+The network of jazz bands is an undirected network with 198 nodes and $\langle d \rangle=27.7$.
+The eigenvalue plot of this network shows three positive eigenvalues that are well-separated from the bulk of the other eigenvalues, thus indicating three strong communities \cite{paper1}.
+Two strong communities in this network correspond to predominantly the white bands and the black bands, which shows racial segregation.
+The community of black bands divides further into two groups, the bands that performed in two major US cities, Chicago and New York \cite{gleiser2003}.
+Figure \ref{fig:jazz_bands} shows the comparison between the partitions obtained by maximizing $\Lambda$ and $Q$.
+We see that for this network, both the methods yield nearly the same network divisions (also see Table \ref{tab:table2}).